-- Legumes: Legumes, which include red and black beans, lentils, peas, chickpeas and garbanzo beans, are loaded with protein, fiber and many other vitamins that can improve your health and fitness.
+- Legumes: Legumes, which include red and black beans, lentils, peas, chickpeas and garbanzo beans, are loaded with protein, fibre and many other vitamins that can improve your health and fitness.

 - Nuts: Nuts are an extremely healthy food rich in protein and antioxidants.
 In fact, an ounce of almonds contains roughly 6 gr of protein, almost the equivalent of the amount of protein found in a grilled rib-eye steak.

-- Whole grains: Whole grains contain both protein and fiber; one whole wheat bread slice can provide you with as much as 3 gr of protein along with healthy fiber.
+- Whole grains: Whole grains contain both protein and fibre; one whole wheat bread slice can provide you with as much as 3 gr of protein along with healthy fibre.